 About

 Whit Whitley is a queer non-binary artist, entrepreneur, and teacher.
-Whit recently relocated to Long Beach, California where they maintain and share an artist studio at The Vault with their life and business partner Sam Hopwood.
+Whit recently relocated to Long Beach, California where they maintain and share an artist studio at The Vault with their partner and fellow creative Sam Hopwood.

-Recently, Whit and Sam facilitated a 12-week Artist’s Way Sacred Circle and hosted a Salon for fellow studio artists.
-Current projects include an upcoming book, a new single, and watercolor paintings.
+Recently, Whit and Sam facilitated a 12-week Artist’s Way Sacred Circle and hosted a creative salon for fellow artists at The Vault

 Another Artist’s Way Sacred Circle is being planned, so stay tuned or reach out for more details!